Yaunick/Yannick-ReaScripts/README.md

 ### **My Lua Scripts for REAPER DAW!**

+**Warning!**
+Many scripts have settings at the beginning of the code, which sometimes significantly change how the script works.
+Click "Edit action" and see.
+Thank you for your attention to my scripts!

 Copy this link and paste to "ReaPack - Import Repositories"

 ```
 https://github.com/Yaunick/Yannick-ReaScripts/raw/master/index.xml
 ```